brunorcoelho/bot-semaninha/README.md

-# Last.fm Discord Bot
+# Bot Semaninha

-This is a Discord bot that interacts with Last.fm API to fetch and display the user's most played tracks and albums over the past week.
+This is a Discord bot that interacts with Last.fm API to fetch and display the user's most played albums over the past week.
 It can send a collage of the user's top albums in the last 7 days to the Discord channel.

 ## Features

-- **Get the most recent track**: Fetch the last played track by a specific user.
 - **Top albums in the last 7 days**: Generate and send a collage of the top 25 albums played by a user in the last 7 days.
-- **Display album details**: Shows album name, artist name, and album cover.

 ## Prerequisites